datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 xp: 100
 ```

-Along with variables, R has **functions** which are scripts that run on the variables you give them.
+Along with variables, R has **functions** which take in one or more variables and return a result (just like a function in math).
 There are thousands of functions that have been written for R, and you can download more of them for specialized tasks as well.
 Right now we are just going to see how functions work, and how to find out more about them.

-`@instructions`
-We are going to start by looking at just three functions: sum, range, and sort.
-Each function is run by writing function(x) where "function" is the name of the function and "x" is the variable you are running it on.
-You can also save the output of a function as a new variable just like you would store another variable: "y <- function(x)"
+We are going to start by looking at just three functions: `sum`, `range`, and `sort`.
+Each function is run by writing `function(x)` where `function` is the name of the function and `x` is the variable you are running it on.
+You can also save the output of a function as a new variable just like you would store another variable: `y <- function(x)`

 The functions that we will use here are relatively simple:
 - sum: returns the summation of all the numbers in the vector you give it.
 - range: returns the minimum and maximum value present in the vector you give it.
 - sort: returns the vector you gave it but reordered from lowest to highest

+`@instructions`
-Start by defining a variable called x that is a vector that contains the numbers 12, 4, 3, 2, 5, and -4.
+1) Start by defining a variable called `x` that is a vector that contains the numbers 12, 4, 3, 2, 5, and -4.
-Next calculate the summation of all the numbers in x and store it as tot.
+2) Next calculate the sum of all the numbers in `x` and store it as `tot`.
-Then find the minimum and maximum of x.
+3) Then find the minimum and maximum of `x` (you do not need to store these as anything).
-Finally use the sort function to rewrite x so that it is in order from highest to lowest (you will have to save this new x overtop of the old x).
+4) Finally use the `sort` function to rewrite `x` so that it is in order from highest to lowest (you will have to save this new `x` overtop of the old `x`).

 `@hint`